gmarseglia/sdcc-mini/README.md

 ## Develop branch

-The develop branch contains some .sh scripts to run multiple clients and workers.
+The Debug branch contains some .sh scripts to run multiple clients and workers.